Intermarché

-Intermarché (English translation: Intermarket) is a brand of general commercial hypermarkets, supermarkets and convenience stores owned by French retail group Les Mousquetaires.
+Intermarché (English translation: Intermarket) is a French brand of general commercial hypermarkets, supermarkets and convenience stores owned by retail group Mousquetaires.
 It mainly operates in France, French-speaking Belgium, Poland and Portugal.
-In 2024, Intermarché was the third-biggest retailer in France by market share, trailing E.Leclerc and Carrefour.
+In 2024, Intermarché was the third-largest retailer in France by market share, behind E.Leclerc and Carrefour.

 In 2024, Intermarché had 2,496 stores in 5 countries.

-In 2024, Partenaire Intermarché had 60 stores in Overseas France and in 7 countries.
+Partenaire Intermarché had 60 stores in Overseas France and in 7 countries.